for a story from a past edition?

 We are reminded of the case of Roger Crouse, the Playa del Coco bar owner who was charged with murder for shooting a man who attacked him with a knife.
 He was not a paragon of virtue, but the case appeared cut and dried.
 The local bad guy

-detain and confine him.
-A few hours later they inexplicably released
+to detain and confine him.
+A few hours later they

 So investigators arrested Crouse, who spent a year in jail before there was a trial.
 His bar was sacked by locals.
 His limo business was vandalized into junk.
 He periodically would call reporters to talk about his latest robbery by fellow inmates.